Snugug/eq.js/README.md

 ## Todo

-* Detect for addition or removal of DOM elements to determine available elements.
 * Provide Sass mixins and CSS API to reduce what needs to be controlled in HTML (maybe)

 ## Technical Mumbo Jumbo